darkeclipz/darkeclipz/README.md

 Hello, and welcome to my GitHub repository! 👋

-# Projects

 I have lots of repositories with completed projects, uncompleted projects, course notes, and ideas (proof-of-concepts).

-This is a list of interesting projects:
+To make this a bit more navigatable, this is a list of my most interesting projects:

  *